Staying at the New York Athletic Club (NYAC)

 Communications Room

-Carol, my Blogger friend and a long-time New Yorker arrives and is impressed.
-That is, once I answer her Facebook notification that she has arrived and confirmed that I’ll be straight out.
-Only then does she feel confident enough to sit on a sofa, under the steely gaze of the doorman, keen to validate her as permitted to enter!
-There is also a club policy about the use of mobile phones in public areas, we are happy that we were only texting!
+Carol, my Blogger friend and a long-time New Yorker, arrives and is impressed.
+That is, once I answer her Facebook notification that she has arrived and confirm that I’ll be straight out.
+Only then does she feel confident enough to sit on a sofa under the steely gaze of the doorman, keen to validate her as permitted to enter!
+There is also a club policy about the use of mobile phones in public areas.
+We are happy that we were only texting!

 Lounge New York Athletic Club